 Advances in manufacturing techniques mean that reduced ‘body-ready’ ubiquinol is now also available, although it tends to be more expensive.
-Opinions differ on whether or not the ubiquinol form (more bioavailable but more expensive) is better then the ubiquinone form, as discussed in the following clip.
+Opinions differ on whether or not the ubiquinol form (more bioavailable but more expensive) is better than the ubiquinone form, as discussed in the following clip.

-If you are aged 50 or over, or on a statin, I would advise taking the ubiquinol form, but you can take a higher dose of ubiquinone if you prefer.
+If you are aged 50 or over, or on a statin, I advise taking the ubiquinol form, but you can take a higher dose of ubiquinone if you prefer.
 The optimal dose depends on your age and the form of coenzyme Q10 you choose to take.

 A dose of 100mg ubiquinol is equivalent to around 280mg ubiquinone.